Best Swimming Lakes near NYC You Need to Discover

 2 hours, 15 minutes from Midtown Manhattan

 If you're hoping to take the family camping, consider booking at North-South Lake Campground.
-Swimming is available at the lake's two beaches as long as a lifeguard is present (call the campground for exact hours).
+Swimming is available at the lake's two beaches as long as a lifeguard is present.
 Kids can stay busy with lots of additional activities, from hiking to horseshoes to playing on the playground.

 Best New Jersey and Connecticut Swimming Lakes